near/docs/docs/3.tutorials/auction/0-intro.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-In this Zero to Hero series, you'll learn everything you need to know about building Web3 applications on NEAR.
+In this Zero to Hero series, you'll learn how to build a Web3 application from start to finish on NEAR.

-We will start by building a simple auction contract, and slowly build up on it, adding more and more concepts as we go.
-By the time you finish this tutorial you would have touch on several key primitives and concepts along the way:
+We'll start by cloning a simple auction smart contract and slowly add features by introducing new concepts as we go.
+By the time you finish this tutorial, you will have learned how to use several key primitives and concepts along the way:

 - Building a smart contract
 - Deploying and locking a contract